gocraft/work/README.md

 * "retry jobs" - if a job fails and needs to be retried, it will be put on this queue.
 * "scheduled jobs" - jobs enqueued to be run in th future will be put on a scheduled job queue.
 * "dead jobs" - if a job exceeds its MaxFails count, it will be put on the dead job queue.
-* "paused workers" - if workers are paused, then no jobs will be processed by any workers in that worker pool until they are unpaused.
+* "paused jobs" - if paused key is present for a queue, then no jobs from that queue will be processed by any workers until that queue's paused key is removed

 ## Benchmarks